William Rootes, 1st Baron Rootes: Public honours

-Personal
+Personal life

 Rootes married his first wife, Nora Press, in 1916.
-The marriage produced two sons, William Geoffrey Rootes (1917–1992) who between 1967 and 1973 served as chairman of the family business (at that time a subsidiary of Chrysler Corporation and renamed as Chrysler United Kingdom) and Brian Gordon Rootes (1919–1971) who also held a succession of senior positions within the company between 1937 and 1967, interrupted by a period of military service during the Second World War.
+The marriage produced two sons, William Geoffrey Rootes (1917–1992) who between 1967 and 1973 served as chairman of the family business (at that time a subsidiary of Chrysler Corporation and renamed as Chrysler United Kingdom) and Brian Gordon Rootes (1919–1971) who held a succession of senior positions within the company between 1937 and 1967, interrupted by a period of military service during the Second World War.

-In 1958, Rootes bought Ramsbury Manor, Wiltshire.
+In 1958, Rootes bought Ramsbury Manor, a country house in Wiltshire.

-Death
+Death and legacy

 William Rootes died in 1964.
-It had been intended that Rootes would be the first Chancellor of the University of Warwick; he is commemorated there by the Rootes Social Building, Rootes student residences, Rootes Grocery Store and the Lord Rootes Memorial Fund.
+It had been intended that he would be the first Chancellor of the University of Warwick; he is commemorated there by the Rootes Social Building, Rootes student residences, both built around 1966; and by the Lord Rootes Memorial Fund.